 The best part is that every item, and service, in our marketplace comes with a discount.
 This is one of the ways that people who have worked with us in the past managed to save up to $600 on their moves.

 Plus, if you are a business owner looking to relocate your company, and employees then you can use the Shyft Card.
 It is a secure way to directly send relocation funds to all your employees while also keeping track of how the funds are being handled.
 Furthermore, we can also aid you with your company move.
-Every employee gets their own personal Move Assistant to help with their moves.
-This means that there is no sharing letting the Move Assistant focus on a particular employee’s moving process.
+Every employee gets their own personal Move Coach to help with their moves.
+This means that there is no sharing letting the Move Manager focus on a particular employee’s moving process.

 Do not let the moving blues get you down with Shyft by your side every step of the way.
 The idea of a company organizing your move for you can certainly take a lot of weight off your shoulders.